Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points

 As before, $X$ denotes the blowup of $\pr^3$ at eight very general points.
 In this section, we explicitly describe a set of extremal rays for the convex cone $\Eff(X)$ and we prove Theorem \ref{main:eff}.

-\begin{dfn}(\cite{Mukai01}) A divisor $D\subset X$ is a \textit{$(-1)$-divisor} if there is an birational map $f\colon X\dashrightarrow X'$ and a morphism $\pi'\colon X'\to Y$ such that $f$ is an isomorphism in codimension one and $\pi'$ is the blowup of a projective variety $Y$ at a smooth point and $D$ is the strict transform of the exceptional divisor of $\pi'$. \end{dfn}
+\begin{dfn}(\cite{Mukai01}) A divisor $D\subset X$ is a \textit{$(-1)$-divisor} if there exists an isomorphism in codimension one $f\colon X\dashrightarrow X'$ and a morphism $\pi'\colon X'\to Y$ that is the blowup of a projective variety $Y$ at a smooth point, such that $D$ is the strict transform of the exceptional divisor of $\pi'$. \end{dfn}

-In \cite[Lemma 3]{Mukai01}, Mukai proved that the class of a $(-1)$-divisor is contained in any set of generators of the semi-group of effective divisor classes in $\Pic(X)$.
+In \cite[Lemma 3]{Mukai01}, Mukai proved that the class of a $(-1)$-divisor is contained in any set of generators of the monoid of effective divisor classes in $\Pic(X)$.
 Thus $(-1)$-divisors play an important role in understanding the cone $\Eff(X)$.
 Furthermore, Mukai proved in \cite[Theorem 1]{Mukai04} that any divisor in the orbit of the Weyl group of an exceptional divisor of $\pi\colon X\to \pr^3$ is a $(-1)$-divisor.
-To summerise, we have the following inclusions:
+To summarise, we have the following inclusions: